VelislavaMarinova/TimelessTrends/README.md

   header remain visible
 - header has just a couple of categories.
 Clicking on a category there are loaded different set of products depending on the category selected
-- When a customer opens the page, the first category should is loaded by default.
+- When a customer opens the page, the first category is loaded by default.
 2. Product counter – small section showing how many products are currently displayed in the product grid. (x out of y).
 3. Product Grid